Management Fees, ETF Fees, and Other Charges

 Account holders will no longer pay any additional fees for ancillary services, including but not limited to requests for printed statements, check copies or account ownership transfers, charged by Apex Clearing Corporation.
 GS&Co. reserves the right, however, in its sole discretion and from time to time, upon providing prior written notice to clients, to charge such expenses to client accounts, including but not limited to wire transfer fees.

-The advisory fee also does not include additional costs that are charged by the custodian for ancillary services.
-For more information regarding the advisory fee and other costs associated with the program, please refer to the Goldman Sachs & Co.
+For more information regarding the management fee and ETF fees associated with the program, please refer to the Goldman Sachs & Co.
 LLC Marcus Invest Form ADV Part 2 Brochure or your Account Agreements.
 Pricing is subject to change.

 Before deciding to roll over a retirement account, you should consider your personal circumstances and needs.
 If you are considering moving from one account to another, you typically can decide among a number of options such as: keep the assets in the existing plan or account; roll over the assets to your new employer's plan (if applicable); and/or roll over the assets to an IRA.
 These options may offer different benefits and drawbacks in the context of your overall planning and retirement goals.
 Some general considerations include fees and expenses, available investment options, distribution rules including required minimum distributions, tax considerations, protection from creditors and legal judgments, differences in service levels and other factors that may be specific to your circumstances.